agtkh/UDP-DNS-Query-Analyzer/README.md

 sudo bash -c 'cat > /etc/rsyslog.d/50-dns-analyzer.conf << EOL
 # Rule for DNS Query Analyzer
-if \$msg contains "[DNS Query]" then /var/log/dns_query.log & ~
+if \$msg contains "[DNS Query]" then /var/log/dns_query.log & stop
 EOL'
 ```
-The `& ~` at the end stops the matched message from being processed by other rules, preventing duplicate logs in other system files (like `/var/log/syslog` or `/var/log/messages`).
+The `& stop` at the end stops the matched message from being processed by other rules, preventing duplicate logs in other system files (like `/var/log/syslog` or `/var/log/messages`).

 #### 2. Restart rsyslog